dotnet/csharpstandard/standard/classes.md

 The *return_type* of an async method shall be either `void` or a ***task type***.
 The task types are `System.Threading.Tasks.Task` and types constructed from `System.Threading.Tasks.Task<T>`.
 For the sake of brevity, in this clause these types are referenced as `Task` and `Task<T>`, respectively.
 An async method returning a task type is said to be ***task-returning***.

 The exact definition of the task types is implementation-defined, but from the language's point of view, a task type is in one of the states *incomplete*, *succeeded* or *faulted*.
 A *faulted* task records a pertinent exception.
-A *succeeded* `Task<*T*>` records a result of type `*T*`.
+A *succeeded* `Task<T>` records a result of type `T`.
 Task types are awaitable, and tasks can therefore be the operands of await expressions ([§12.8.8](expressions.md#1288-await-expressions)).

-An async function has the ability to suspend evaluation by means of await expressions ([§12.8.8](expressions.md#1288-await-expressions)) in its body.
+An async function has the ability to suspend evaluation by means of await expressions in its body.
 Evaluation may later be resumed at the point of the suspending await expression by means of a ***resumption delegate***.
 The resumption delegate is of type `System.Action`, and when it is invoked, evaluation of the async function invocation will resume from the await expression where it left off.
 The ***current caller*** of an async function invocation is the original caller if the function invocation has never been suspended or the most recent caller of the resumption delegate otherwise.

 ### 15.15.2 Evaluation of a task-returning async function